ezocher/VR-for-Seniors/README.md

 ## Comfort
-![Oculus store product page with Comfortable rating highlighted](Images/comfortable-rating.png) The apps I selected for class minimize forward motion and the rated ones are all rated "Comfortable."
-So far students have had very few issues in my classes with no one experiencing motion sickness.
+![Oculus store product page with Comfortable rating highlighted](Images/comfortable-rating.png)

+The apps I selected for class minimize forward motion and the rated ones are all rated "Comfortable."
+So far students have had very few issues in my classes, with no one experiencing motion sickness.

 A few people have had balance reactions to the flying in Google Earth VR on the HTC Vive, but they've all slowed down and kept using it.